Renormalization of mixing angles and computation of the hadronic $W$ decay widths: Discussion Conclusions

-In this work we have provided a table with partial and total hadronic $W$ decay widths in the spirit of~\cite{almasy2009err} with the extension by the very first numerical results for the quark mixing matrix renormalization scheme found in~\cite{drauksas2023b} and re-introduced in this work.
+For a numerical example we have provided a table with partial and total hadronic $W$ decay widths in the Standard Model in the spirit of~\cite{almasy2009err} with the extension of the very first numerical results for the quark mixing matrix renormalization scheme found in~\cite{drauksas2023} and refined in this work.
 We have found, that numerically the scheme produces very similar results as compared to other schemes found in the literature.
-Notably, the scheme of this work seems to give the lowest corrections to decay channels with the largest mass splittings of the outgoing quarks.

-Perhaps more important is the construction of the scheme which we presented in Section~\ref{sec:quarkreno} and its features.
-Most notably, the scheme uses the traditional On-Shell renormalization conditions, but on a different set of counterterms, where the mass counterterms are non-diagonal and the quark mixing matrix counterterm is trivial.
-In this approach the CKM matrix is derived from the renormalized masses and, therefore, is itself always renormalized.
-We believe that the construction of the scheme is perhaps the cleanest there is since all the counterterms are derived from the traditional On-Shell conditions, which is not always the case.
-The scheme of~\cite{denner1990} is indeed a traditional On-Shell scheme, but it leads to a gauge-dependent $W$ decay amplitude, whereas our scheme does not have difficulties with gauge-dependence.

-The only real difficulty with the definitions of our scheme is that it is rather difficult to uniquely use the mass structures and practically retrieve the anti-hermitian part of the field renormalization counterterms.
-In Appendix~\ref{sec:Amethod} we provide a method that easily works for the Standard Model quarks, but seems to overshoot in models with more complex mixing angle implementations\footnote{We have used the so called Grimus--Neufeld model~\cite{GrimusNeufeld} familiar to the author as an example.} and is therefore not yet fully universal.
-In contrast, such difficulties do not arise in the gauge sector and the renormalization of the Weinberg angle, since the masses and couplings are more constrained in the gauge sector.
+While the example is not phenomenologically relevant, it does show that the scheme does work just as well numerically.